Skip to main content

 What does the grading mean?

-How to choose the right hike for your level
+How to choose the right hike

 Green = Easy

-• Beginners
+• Beginners.

-• Requires no special skills
+• Requires no special skills.

-• < 5 km
+• less than 5 km

-Type of path:
+Type of trail

-• Firm, even surface, and obstacle-free path.
+• Firm, smooth and obstacle-free trail.

 • No streams to cross.